NXGN: Matthijs de Ligt, Kai Havertz and where 2018's best wonderkids are now

 - Olympique Marseille

 Since NXGN's introduction in 2016, GOAL has profiled the 50 best footballing wonderkids on the planet on an annual basis, with the top-ranked player taking home the NXGN award.

-Some of those recognised for the talent as teenagers are now household names, but others have not yet realised their potential.
+Some of those recognised for their talent as teenagers are now household names, but others have not yet realised their potential.

-So, ahead of the NXGN 2022 list being revealed on Tuesday, March 22, check out where the stars of 2018 are now, while all of the other previous NXGN lists can be found below...
+So, after the NXGN 2023 list was revealed on Tuesday, March 21, check out where the stars of 2018 are now:

 Every NXGN list